chaytonmin/Occupancy-MAE/README.md

 # Occupancy-MAE: Self-supervised Pre-training Large-scale LiDAR Point Clouds with Masked Occupancy Autoencoders

-Repository for our arxiv paper ["Occupancy-MAE: Self-supervised Pre-training Large-scale LiDAR Point Clouds with Masked Occupancy Autoencoders"](https://arxiv.org/abs/2206.09900).
+Repository for our TIV 2023 paper ["Occupancy-MAE: Self-supervised Pre-training Large-scale LiDAR Point Clouds with Masked Occupancy Autoencoders"](https://arxiv.org/abs/2206.09900).

 ## Introduction
 Mask-based pre-training has achieved great success for self-supervised learning in images and languages without manually annotated supervision.
 However, it has not yet been studied for large-scale point clouds with redundant spatial information.
 In this research, we propose a mask voxel autoencoder network for pre-training large-scale point clouds, dubbed Voxel-MAE.
 Our key idea is to transform the point clouds into voxel representations and classify whether the voxel contains point clouds.
 This simple but effective strategy makes the network voxel-aware of the object shape, thus improving the performance of downstream tasks, such as 3D object detection.
 Our Voxel-MAE, with even a 90\% masking ratio, can still learn representative features for the high spatial redundancy of large-scale point clouds.
 We also validate the effectiveness of Voxel-MAE on unsupervised domain adaptative tasks, which proves the generalization ability of Voxel-MAE.
 Our Voxel-MAE proves that it is feasible to pre-train large-scale point clouds without data annotations to enhance the perception ability of the autonomous vehicle.
 Extensive experiments show great effectiveness of our pre-training method with 3D object detectors (SECOND, CenterPoint, and PV-RCNN) on three popular datasets (KITTI, Waymo, and nuScenes).